dbmcclain/Lisp-Actors/README.md

 We no longer pay much attention to "threads" in the system, but more attention is paid to "tasks" which must be run.
 Those tasks are sequences of code snippets that should be run with coordination, each snippet initiated by sending it a message containing parameters.
 The snippets themselves are functional closures which contain both their code and their state.
 And the snippets can morph into different code and/or state via the BECOME command that only they, alone, can execute.

 To facilitate BECOME without also changing the identity of the snippet, we must encapsulate the functional closure in a 1-slot envelope structure.
-Messages are SEND to these envelopes, called Actors.
+Messages are sent, via SEND, to these envelopes, called Actors.
 The Actor is then free to change its behavior and data without affecting its envelope identity.
 One level of indirection makes this possible.

 There is a single mailbox, or Event Queue, from which all threads in the pool feed, and to which all message SENDs are directed.
 No thread-specific message mailboxes.
 Messages are sent to the Actors "system" which then apportions out new messages to any available thread in the dispatch pool.
 Code does not belong to any thread.
 But all threads can execute code on demand as needed.